krishnakanthb13/amplenote-plugins/time-progressbar/Time - Progress Bar.md

 - September 5th, 2024: Planned and developed a responsive daily time progress bar with real-time updates, customizable daily tracking, and dynamic goal progress bars for multiple long-term goals, featuring smooth animations and flexible display options for both sidebar and full-page views.

+- October 13th, 2024: Made some change to the code for easier processing and optimized the code.

 ---

 ### <mark style="color:#F5614C;">**Implemented & Upcoming:**<!-- {"cycleColor":"23"} --></mark>